UCSF-CBI/c4/docs/howto/conda-stage.md

 4021
 ```

-and only _one_ toward the BeeGFS file system (`{{ site.path.global_root }}`):
+and only _one_ toward the global file system (`{{ site.path.global_root }}`):

 ```sh
 $ grep -v 'stat("{{ site.path.global_root }}' jupyter.strace
 stat("{{ site.user.home }}/.local/lib/python3.9/site-packages", 0x7ffc9a9ea820) = -1 ENOENT (No such file or directory)
 ```

-In other words, by staging the Conda environment to local disk, we saved ourselves, and the system, 4,021 queries to the BeeGFS file system.
+In other words, by staging the Conda environment to local disk, we saved ourselves, and the system, 4,021 queries to the global file system.
 And, this only for the very simple `jupyter --version` call.

 [conda-stage]: https://github.com/HenrikBengtsson/conda-stage/